Street Fighter V: Development and release

 Street Fighter V was developed by Capcom and Dimps.
 The game was unofficially revealed through a YouTube video on December 5, 2014, which was promptly taken down.
 It was officially revealed the next day during the 2014 PlayStation Experience in Las Vegas and was announced as being developed exclusively for PlayStation 4 and Windows.
 The game was initially announced for Linux through use on SteamOS but didn't release despite claims of development.
 Valve's Steam Deck, utilizing SteamOS 3.0, can run the Windows version of Street Fighter V through Proton.
 The game was built using Unreal Engine 4 and features cross-platform gameplay.
 The image song was chosen by Capcom to be "Survivor" by Man with a Mission.

-On June 12, 2015, Capcom further clarified that the game would not be released on any other platforms due to a development partnership between Sony Computer Entertainment and themselves.
+On June 12, 2015, Capcom further clarified that the game would not be released on rival consoles due to a development partnership between Sony Computer Entertainment and themselves.
 On the partnership, Capcom's Matt Dahlgren said "Part of the reason we partnered up with Sony is, we share the same vision for the growth potential in the fighting game space.
 I'd say the key aspect is working with us on executing cross platform play, this is going to be the first time we've ever united our community into a centralized player base."
 Starting that July the game was available to play for a limited time at various Six Flags parks around the United States.
 On July 23, 2015, Capcom offered a beta program for players on the PS4 in North America that preordered the game and European players that signed up on the PSN website.
 However, while it was expected to last for five days, the beta suffered from significant server problems and was taken offline early as a result.
 On August 14, 2015, the beta for the PS4 was put back online for an internal stress test.
 Following the stress test, the beta was put back online on August 28, 2015.
 Street Fighter V was released for PlayStation 4 and Windows on February 16, 2016.

 According to director Takayuki Nakayama, Street Fighter V was originally planned to feature six seasons of DLC content before getting cut to five.